Tender and fluffy with really good taste in a non-guilty zero fat biscuit. Just follow these easy step by step photo instructions.

 You can now make drop biscuits if you want.
 Or spread the dough onto a floured surface and pat down to about 3/4 inch thick.
 Cut with a floured 2 1/2 inch cutter.
 Make them the size you want.
 Cut, combine scraps, cut, combine scraps.
 Place on a PAM sprayed baking pan.
-I got 6 plus a slightly smaller drop biscuit.
+I got 6 cut biscuits.
+I will usually do 8 drop biscuits.

 This recipe also works well as drop biscuits.